-So, you see, you have to understand all the four types of academic texts.
+So, you see, you have to understand all four types of academic texts.

 Descriptive texts are the simplest to write, as their purpose is simply to provide facts or information about a particular subject.
 An example would be an essay describing why you love your math teacher or a summary of a particular article.

-The instructions in such types of writings are clear and descriptive.
-And, some of the common terms include ‘describe’, ‘identify’, ‘list’, ‘summarize’ or ‘define’.
+The instructions in such types of writing are clear and descriptive.
+And, some of the common terms include ‘describe’, ‘identity’, ‘list’, ‘summarize’ or ‘define’.

 3. Persuasive Writings